 But the fact is that your clients (even those that are friends or family members) “don’t know what they don’t know,” Rachel explains.
 “They don’t know that they don’t like your editing style, or how much you’re charging, or how many digitals you’re giving them, or how long it took for you to deliver the products.”

 “I’ve seen this so many times,” Rachel says.
-“They end up not being friends anymore because the client posted an image without credit or took a screenshot from a gallery.
+“They end up not being friends anymore because the client posted an image without credit, or took a screenshot from a gallery.
 It’s quite common– something small causes some tension, and it goes downhill.”
 Even if the photographer is able to say, “Well, that was a learning experience for me; from now on, I’ll use a contract with everyone” and move on, it still leaves resentment behind,” Rachel explains.
 She’s heard of many instances where not having clear, written expectations from the beginning causes irreparable damage to a relationship.
-“Sometimes the friendships end, sometimes the photographer never gets paid, and sometimes it just causes so many other issues that aren’t worth it,” she says.
+“Sometimes the friendships ends, sometimes the photographer never gets paid, and sometimes it just causes so many other issues that aren’t worth it,” she says.

 Having a photography contract for ALL clients is key, and even more so, Rachel points out, it is necessary for business owners to enforce what’s in the agreement.
 “It’s just as bad,” she says, “when you have a contract but don’t enforce it because you feel bad that it’s a close friend or a family member; it just leaves behind resentment and anger.”